Luzifer/awsenv/README.md

-# Luzifer / awsenv
+# mauromedda / awsenv

 awsenv is intended as a local credential store for people using more than one AWS account at the same time.

-For security considerations about this software please refer to the [security.md](https://github.com/Luzifer/awsenv/blob/master/security.md) file in this repository.
+For security considerations about this software please refer to the [security.md](https://github.com/mauromedda/awsenv/blob/master/security.md) file in this repository.

 ## Features
 - Secure storage of credentials (AES256)